The Science Case for Building a Band 1 Receiver Suite for ALMA: Summary

 \section{Summary}

-The 31--45 GHz Band 1 Receiver has been considered an essential part of ALMA from the earliest planning days.
+The Band 1 receiver suite has been considered an essential part of ALMA from the earliest planning days.
 Even through the re-baselining exercise in 2001, the importance of Band 1 was emphasized.
 With the ALMA Development Plan taking shape, we have undertaken an updated review of the scientific opportunity at these longer wavelengths.
-This document presents a set of compelling science cases for Band 1.
-The science ranges from nearby stars and galaxies to the re-ionization edge of the Universe.
-Two of the science cases provide additional leverage on the present ALMA Level One Science Goals and are seen as particularly powerful motivations for building the Band 1 Receiver: (1) detailing the evolution of grains in protoplanetary disks, as a complement to the gas kinematics, requires continuum observations out to $\sim 30\,$GHz ($\sim 1\,$cm); (2) detecting CO 3 -- 2 spectral line emission from Galaxies like the Milky Way during the era of re-ionization, $6.5 < z < 10$ also requires Band 1 Receiver coverage.
+This document presents a set of compelling science cases over this frequency range.
+The science cases reflect the new proposed range of Band 1, 35-50 GHz (nominal) with an extension up to 52 GHz, which was in fact chosen to optimize the science return from Band 1.
+The science cases range from nearby stars and galaxies to the re-ionization edge of the Universe.
+Two provide additional leverage on the present ALMA Level One Science Goals and are seen as particularly powerful motivations for building the Band 1 receiver suite: (1) detailing the evolution of grains in protoplanetary disks, as a complement to the gas kinematics, requires continuum observations out to $\sim 35\,$GHz ($\sim 9\,$mm); and (2) detecting CO 3 -- 2 spectral line emission from Galaxies like the Milky Way during the era of re-ionization, $6 < z < 10$ also requires Band 1 receiver coverage.